While this method doesn't end up saving a lot of time, the outcome is some tender, juicy and flavorful corned beef, with perfect cabbage and potatoes.

 Remove corned beef from packaging, rinse and pat dry.

-Place corned beef in pressure cooker, cover with beer or vinegar and water.
+Place corned beef in a pressure cooker, cover with beer or vinegar, peppercorn packet, and water.

 Tie fresh rosemary and thyme with kitchen string and add to pot.
 Add garlic, onion, celery, and bay leaves to pot

 Set cooker to saute for 30 minutes, then skim the foam from the top.